yashmrsawant/ChangeDetection_stRNN/README.md

 # Sparse topographic recurrent neural network (st-RNN) for change detection

-## Codes accompanying https://doi.org/10.1523/JNEUROSCI.0164-22.2022 --- Sawant, Kundu et al., 2022,
-## A Midbrain Inspired Recurrent Neural Network Model for Robust Change Detection
+## Codes accompanying publication https://doi.org/10.1523/JNEUROSCI.0164-22.2022 --- Sawant, Kundu et al., 2022, A Midbrain Inspired Recurrent Neural Network Model for Robust Change Detection

-This repository contains the data analysis and simulations code used for generating figures:
+This repository contains the data analysis and simulations codes used for generating figures:
 * Figure 1.
 E, H, and I
 * Figure 2.
 A, B, and C
 * Figure 3.
 A, B, C, D, E, F, and G